-At Alexander McLeod, our PSHE teaching is embedded in our children’s everyday school life through our eleven school values.
-Our values are respect, responsibility, effort, equality, aspiration, self confidence, friendship, independence, co-operation, honesty and perseverance.
+Our PSHE teaching is embedded in our children’s everyday school life through our eleven school values.
+Our values are respect, responsibility, effort, equality, aspiration, self-confidence, friendship, independence, co-operation, honesty and perseverance.
 Children are given the opportunity to consider how our school values also promote British values.
 Our children are regularly reminded of our values and use them to motivate themselves to be the best they can be.
-Educational visits, guest speakers and drama workshops are also an important part of PSHE at Alexander Mcleod.
+Educational visits, guest speakers and drama workshops are also an important part of PSHE at Alexander McLeod.

-As well as being embedded in day to day learning, discrete PSHE lessons are taught in each class to ensure full coverage of the three PSHE strands: Health and Wellbeing, Relationships and Living in the Wider World.
-Through these lessons, children develop key life skills including how to stay safe and healthy, tackle barriers that come their way, develop their self-esteem, resilience and empathy and raise their own aspirations.
+Our learning in each year group follows and personalised curriculum, based on the objectives from the PSHE association.
+As well as being embedded in day to day learning, discrete PSHE and Relationships and Sex education (RSE) lessons are taught in each class.
+This ensures full coverage of the three PSHE strands: Health and Wellbeing, Relationships and Living in the Wider World.
+Through these lessons, children develop key life skills including how to stay safe and healthy, tackle social challenges, develop their self-esteem, resilience and empathy and raise their aspirations.

 Each year we take part in Anti-bullying week, which is an annual event in the UK on the third week of November.
 This week helps to raise awareness in children and young adults, about bullying in school, online and anywhere else.
 It focusses on how to prevent bullying and stand up to bullies.
 During this week, we spend some time celebrating anti-bullying week and taking part in a variety of activities linked to this.

 Previously, we have taken part in anti-bullying workshops from outside companies, visited Picture House Cinemas and watched films about bullying and had visits from the NSPCC.

 We always plan to encourage children (and adults) to consider how they have grown, and how they can help others to grow.
 It is an opportunity to shine a spotlight on the importance of children and young people’s mental health.